-The deadline for submitting an abstract is Friday, April 11th at midnight.
-The deadline for poster printing is Tuesday, April 29th at noon.
+The deadline for submitting an abstract was Friday, April 3rd at midnight.
+The deadline for poster printing was Tuesday, April 21st at noon.

 The Student Symposium during the annual Festival of Science (FOS) is a successful, valued, and growing opportunity for SLU undergraduates to share the results of their research with the campus community.
 Together with the annual Romer and Susan Caroline Ferguson Lectures, the Student Symposium has become an effective showcase of some of the exciting progress in the sciences.